Gyeshwanth/SpringBatch-Import-ProductData-toDB/README.md

 This project demonstrates a Spring Boot application that processes CSV files using Spring Batch.
 The application reads product data from a CSV file, processes it, and stores it in an H2 in-memory database.

 ## Features
-- Upload CSV files containing product data.
+- Upload CSV files containing product data
-- Process and validate CSV data using Spring Batch.
+- Process and validate CSV data using Spring Batch
-- Store processed data in an H2 in-memory database.
+- Store processed data in an H2 in-memory database
+- Export product data to a CSV file
-- Monitor batch job execution status.
+- Monitor batch job execution status

 ## Prerequisites
 - Java 17 or higher.